Poynting Vector Spin in Gyromagnetic Medium and its Impact on Backward Power Flow in Waveguiding Structures: Gyrotropy controlled Poynting vector in ferrite-filled waveguide

-This analytical eq.~(\ref{eq:y_c_pos_fer_filled_waveguide}) is important from the device engineering point of view to locate the null of real power propagation along the cross-section of the waveguide.
-This equation also shows that for no-gyrotropy conditions $\kappa^\prime=0$, $y_c$ shifts to $a/2$, which is at one of the walls of the waveguide.
-This position of $y_c$ at the wall for $\kappa^\prime=0$ means there is no backward power flow, which is consistent with power propagation in standard dielectric waveguides.
 Note that for the three values $\kappa_1^\prime$, $\kappa_2^\prime$, and $\kappa_3^\prime$, we have marked three crossover points $y_{c2}$, $y_{c3}$, and $y_{c4}$, respectively, in Fig.~\ref{fig:fer_wg_analysis}(c).
 The transverse reactive power components Im$(P_y)$ for the four gyrotropy values are shown in Fig.~\ref{fig:fer_wg_analysis}(d).
 We can observe that the reactive power component maintains its sinusoidal variation at the extreme values of no gyrotropy ($\kappa_1^\prime=0$) and strong gyrotropy ($\kappa_1^\prime=1.23$).
-We can use these real and reactive power components for the difference $\kappa^\prime$ values to perform the Stokes plot analysis.
+We use these real and reactive power components for the different $\kappa^\prime$ values to perform the Stokes plot analysis.

-Figure~\ref{fig:fer_wg_analysis}(e)-(h) shows the variation of the Stokes parameter with respect to the cross-section of the waveguide for gyrotropy value of $\kappa_1^\prime$, $\kappa_2^\prime$, $\kappa_3\prime$, and $\kappa_4^\prime$, respectively.
-For the first case of $\kappa_1^\prime=0$ corresponding to the non-gyrotropic case, the Stokes parameter follows a symmetrical cardioid trace as was observed for the dielectric-filled waveguide.
+Fig.~\ref{fig:fer_wg_analysis}(e)-(h) shows the variation of the Stokes parameter with respect to the cross-section of the waveguide for gyrotropy value of $\kappa_1^\prime$, $\kappa_2^\prime$, $\kappa_3\prime$, and $\kappa_4^\prime$, respectively.
+For the first case of $\kappa_1^\prime=0$ corresponding to the non-gyrotropic case, the Stokes parameter follows a symmetrical cardioid like trace as was observed for the dielectric-filled waveguide.
 On the gradual increase of gyrotropy, we can see that most of the Stokes plot tends to shift to the lower half of the Poincar\'e circle.
 This primary occupancy of the lower half of Poincar\'e circle indicates the dominance of the negative $S_3$, which results from the negative spin of the IPV enforced by the gyrotropic material.
 It is as if the gyrotropic material is dragging the Stokes plot in the negative $S_3$ region.